duffelhq/duffel-api-ruby/README.md

 Watch out!
 There is one action in the API which doesn't return the record you've acted on.

-When you ping a webhook with `client.webhooks.ping("sev_0000AEdmUJKCvFK45qMFBg")`, it'll return `true` if successful, or otherwise it'll raise an error.
+When you ping a webhook with `client.webhooks.ping("sev_0000AEdmUJKCvFK45qMFBg")`, it'll return a `DuffelAPI::Services::WebhooksService::PingResult` if successful, or otherwise it'll raise an error.

 ### Handling errors